 Scottsboro Bankruptcy Lawyers & Bankruptcy Attorneys

 If you are in over your head, weighed down by debt and searching for some relief, our Scottsboro bankruptcy lawyers are here for a consultation in person or over the phone.
 Currently, our Scottsboro bankruptcy attorneys charge $850 for most Chapter 7 bankruptcy filings in Jackson County and the surrounding areas.
 There is a $335.00 filing fee that the Bankruptcy Court charges when the case is filed.

-Also, there is a small fee for pulling your credit report (usually around $30), and there are 2 courses (a debt management and a credit counseling course) that you must complete.
-The combined cost for both courses are around $45 and each one usually takes about an hour to do online.
+Also, there is a small fee for pulling your credit report and there are two courses (a debt management and a credit counseling course) that you must complete and each one usually takes about an hour to do online.

 Bankruptcy Lawyers in Scottsboro

 Our Scottsboro bankruptcy lawyer can go over your specific financial situation with you and help you determine if filing bankruptcy is right for you and your family.
 When you call our office, you can receive an initial consultation over the phone or in our Huntsville office on Memorial Parkway.
-If you are considering a bankruptcy in Jackson County, Alabama, get in contact with us.
+If you are considering a bankruptcy in Madison County, Alabama, get in contact with us.

 For those with overwhelming debt, the United States Bankruptcy Courts are in place to help provide debt relief.
 A Chapter 7 bankruptcy means you can completely eliminate your unsecured debts ( or debts with no property securing them) such as credit cards, and medical bills.
 These types of debts can be discharged fairly quickly in Chapter 7, usually in about three months from the filing date.
 While most unsecured debts can be discharged in a Chapter 7 bankruptcy, certain kinds are not dischargeable such as student loans and some tax debts.
 When you call to speak with our local bankruptcy attorney we can tell you which debts will be affected by a Chapter 7 filing.